Heraldry Symbols & What They Mean

 A serpent coiled round a column signifies wisdom with fortitude.
 Columns, also called pillars, commonly resemble ones of the Tuscan order bur are often otherwise specified.
 Plain Norman shafts with cushion capitals can also be found.
 The capital, the base and the pedestal are sometimes mentioned in the blazon.

-The comb is the common attribute of certain mythical female beings such as lamias, sirens, and mermaids, whose usual pose is with mirror and comb in hand.
+In heraldry, the comb is the common attribute of certain mythical female beings such as lamias, sirens, and mermaids, whose usual pose is with mirror and comb in hand.

 It have sometimes been given to those who were said to have fought or resisted the temptations of such dangerous types, but heraldry the comb more often refers to a wool-comb or the combs used in the textile industry, which is not an uncommon heraldic device.